tsantakismanos/ICeePot/README.txt

  - ICeePotLib: This is a library project and cointains the entities and tools used in the client Projects.
 It's a java project that uses        gradle to add itself in the local repository.
  - ICeePotPC: This is a java application acting as an ICeePot client.
 It provides a UI to display moisture information and has dependencies    on ICeePotLib
  - ICeePotMobile: This is another ICeePot client implemented as an android application.
 It depens on ICeePotLib as well and provides           moisture aggregated information.
+ - ICeePotWeb: This is soon to be another ICeePot client aimed to act as both a web UI and a API of the ICeePotServer.
+It will provide a REST API for ICeePotPC and ICeePotMobile clients which now contact directly ICeePotServer with the use of ICeePotLib

 DOCUMENTATION:
 ICeePot/documentation folder contains useful notes, diagrams about the project